GitLab integration overview

 Stop building

 GitLab integrations do not currently support the Stop Building option that can normally be found in Project settings.
-The recommendation is to delete your webhooks in your GitLab repo if you no longer want a CircleCI pipeline to run.
+The recommendation is to delete your webhooks in your GitLab repository if you no longer want a CircleCI pipeline to run.

 Additional SSH keys only